Bilby (film): Resurrection

 The film was brought back as a short, as part of the studio's newly announced shorts program.
 Bilbys three directors had worked together on the Larrikins animation team; Perifel served as head of character animation, Topaz as a lead animator, and Sans as a character supervisor.

 Bilby proved to be a testing ground for various new animation software, including MoonRay, a light rendering engine that was used on DreamWorks' feature films beginning with How to Train Your Dragon: The Hidden World.

 Release

 Bilby had its world premiere on June 16, 2018, as part of the closing ceremonies for the Annecy International Animated Film Festival.
 On December 21 of the same year, the short was released on DreamWorks' official YouTube channel, but in November 2020, the short was no longer available as the YouTube video was set to "Private".
+On March 3, 2019, one of the film's directors uploaded it to Vimeo.

 Bilby, along with Bird Karma, was included on home video releases of How to Train Your Dragon: The Hidden World on May 21, 2019.